BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 Are you hardcore and have a lot of time on your hands?
 Well then do I have the solution for you!

 Jokes aside, this is a legitimate route you can take.
-You can actually get quite far by using one of the GUI libraries listed below.
+Just be prepared for the extra boilerplate work involved, especially if you want to have cross-platform and/or cross-API support.
+You can get quite far by using one of the GUI libraries listed below.
 (Though I advise against creating your own GUI library unless you do actually have a lot of time on your hands.)

-There can also be legitimate reasons for rolling your own stack.
-It can be a fun experience learning how to use the plugin APIs directly and adding your tech stack on top of it.
-And maybe you need a special API-specific/platform-specific feature, or you want to use a single language for your whole tech stack and your language of choice doesn't have a ready-made cross platform plugin development framework (i.e. C or [Zig](https://ziglang.org/)).
-Or maybe you just want to ;).
+It can also be a fun and valuable experience learning how plugin APIs actually work under the hood.

 Here are some resources that can make your life easier: